Daniel-KM/Omeka-S-module-IiifServer/README.md

 Take care of nested structures: items must not belong to themselves, else they will be managed as canvases.

-Of course, if the literal structure is well formed, you don't have to consider these fixes.
+Of course, if the literal structure is well-formed, you don't have to consider these fixes.

 Otherwise, in IIIF v3, multiple structures are appended when there are multiple